rladiescolombo/rladies_colombo_blog/content/authors/admin/_index.md

 This site is still under development.
 {{% /alert %}}

-R-Ladies is a worldwide organization whose mission is to promote diversity in the R community.

-R-Ladies Colombo chapter is a part of the [R-Ladies Global](https://rladies.org/about-us/) community with the aim of building a colloboraitve network of R enthusiasts, newbies, learners and  experts to facilitate individual and collective progress while achieving proportionate representation by encouraging, inspiring, and empowering people of genders currently underrepresented in the R community via meetups, mentorship & global collaboration!.
-There are 140+ R-Ladies chapters worldwide and R-Ladies Colombo is the first ever chapter in Sri Lanka.
-As a founding principle, there is no cost or charge to participate in any of our R-Ladies chapter events.
-To ensure a safe, enjoyable, and friendly experience for everyone who participates, we follow the [R-Ladies International Code of Conduct.](https://rladies.org/code-of-conduct/)
+R-Ladies Colombo is a local chapter of [R-Ladies Global]( https://www.rladies.org), an organisation that promotes diversity in the R community worldwide.
+We meetup in person or virtually to learn about the R programming language, algorithms and advanced tools.
+There are 177 R-Ladies chapters worldwide and R-Ladies Colombo is the first ever chapter in Sri Lanka.

-Check out our upcoming events on our [meetup](https://www.meetup.com/pro/rladies) page and links to the associated resources on [GitHub](https://github.com/rladiescolombo) and visit us on [twitter](https://twitter.com/RLadiesGlobal) for regular updates!.
+R-Ladies welcomes members of all R proficiency levels, whether you're a new or aspiring R user, or an experienced R programmer interested in mentoring, networking & expert upskilling.
+Our community is designed to develop our members' R skills & knowledge through social, collaborative learning & sharing.
+Supporting minority identity access to STEM skills & careers, the Free Software Movement, and contributing to the global R community!

+As a founding principle, there is no cost or charge to participate in any of our R-Ladies communities around the world. heck out our upcoming events on our [meetup](https://www.meetup.com/rladies-colombo/) page.
+You can access our presentations, R scripts, and Projects on our [Github account](https://github.com/rladiescolombo ) and follow us on [twitter]( https://twitter.com/RLadiesGlobal) to stay up to date about R-Ladies news!
+C

+To ensure a safe, enjoyable, and friendly experience for everyone who participates, we follow the  [R-Ladies International Code of Conduct]( https://github.com/rladies/starter-kit/wiki/Code-of-Conduct ) and [community guidelines]( https://github.com/rladies/starter-kit/blob/master/RLadiesRulesAndGuideLinesENES.md ).

-If you would like present at R-Ladies Colombo or have an idea for an event you would like us to organise (eg: R workshops, career panels, networking events, and talks from package developers), get in contact via twitter XXX or email us at XXX.
+If you would like present at R-Ladies Colombo or have an idea for an event you would like us to organize (eg: R workshops, career panels, networking events, and talks from package developers), get in contact via twitter XXX or email us at XXX.

 For more information about R-Ladies Global, visit [rladies.org](https://rladies.org/).